rickardlindberg/rickardlindberg.me/writing/agdpp-shooting-arrow/index.markdown

 </pre></div>
 </div></div>
 We introduce a new event, keydown space, and simulate that it happens after one frame, and then we simulate a couple of more frames.
-The reason we do include a couple of frames is that we want to observe that the arrows moves between different frames.
+The reason that we include a couple of frames is that we want to observe that the arrows moves between different frames.

-This partial test fails because this new event does not yet exist, so let's fix it.
+This partial test fails because this new event does not yet exist, so let's fix that.

 ## Adding a new event